 What do you get for winning the Masters Golf Tournament?

-The winner of the Masters receives the iconic green jacket and also an impressive purse; in 2020, the first place prize money was $2.07 million.
-The two players who tied for second place each earned $1,012,000.
+The winner of the Masters receives the iconic green jacket and also an impressive purse: in 2021, the first place prize money was $2.07 million.
+Second place winner Will Zalatoris took home $1.24 million.

 What is the Champions Dinner at the Masters?

 A long-standing tradition, the Champions Dinner is held the Tuesday of Masters week.
 The exclusive guest list is made up of past Masters champions.
 Also known as the Masters Club Dinner, the previous year’s Master’s winner acts as host and selects the menu.
 The dinner is held at Augusta National Golf Club.

 The official field for the 2022 Masters has not yet been announced.
 The eligibility list is comprised of a number of categories including past winners of golf’s grand slam tournaments, amateur champions from around the world, and the top ranked players according to the Official World Golf Ranking.
 Players have until the Friday prior to the tournament to commit to participating.

 What is the weather like during the Masters?

 The weather in April in Augusta is typically quite pleasant, with average daytime highs in the 60s.